-Access Manager is a registered trademark of Novell, Inc. in the United States and other countries

-Advanced NetWare is a trademark of Novell, Inc.

-AlarmPro is a registered trademark of Novell, Inc. in the United States and other countries.

-AppNotes is a trademark of Novell, Inc.

-AppTester is a trademark of Novell, Inc. in the United States.

-BrainShare is a registered service mark of Novell, Inc. in the United States and other countries.

-C-Worthy is a trademark of Novell, Inc.

-C3PO is a trademark of Novell, Inc.

-CBASIC is a registered trademark of Novell, Inc. in the United States and other countries.

-Certified NetWare Administrator in Japanese and CNA-J are service marks of Novell,

-Certified NetWare Engineer in Japanese and CNE-J are service marks of Novell, Inc.

-Certified NetWare Instructor in Japanese and CNI-J are service marks of Novell, Inc.

-Certified Novell Administrator and CNA are service marks of Novell, Inc.

-Certified Novell Engineer and CNE are service marks of Novell, Inc.

-Certified Novell Salesperson is a trademark of Novell, Inc.
+- Access Manager is a registered trademark of Novell, Inc. in the United States and other countries. - Advanced NetWare is a trademark of Novell, Inc. - AlarmPro is a registered trademark of Novell, Inc. in the United States and other countries. - AppNotes is a registered service mark of Novell, Inc. in the United States and other countries. - AppNotes is a registered service mark of Novell, Inc. in the United States and other countries. - AppTester is a registered service mark of Novell, Inc. in the United States and other countries. - BrainShare is a registered service mark of Novell, Inc. in the United States and other countries. - C-Worthy is a trademark of Novell, Inc. - C3PO is a trademark of Novell, Inc. - CBASIC is a registered trademark of Novell, Inc. in the United States and other countries. - Certified NetWare Administrator in Japanese and CNA-J are service marks of Novell, Inc. - Certified NetWare Engineer in Japanese and CNE-J are service marks of Novell, Inc. - Certified NetWare Instructor in Japanese and CNI-J are service marks of Novell, Inc. - Certified Novell Administrator and CNA are service marks of Novell, Inc. - Certified Novell Engineer is a trademark and CNE is a registered service mark of Novell, Inc. in the United States and other countries. - Certified Novell Salesperson is a trademark of Novell, Inc.